The Vehicle Impoundment Program

 If a vehicle is not reclaimed

-If a vehicle is not claimed after the impoundment period has ended the impoundment lot can apply to dispose of it.
+If a vehicle is not claimed after the impoundment period ends, the impound lot operator may apply to dispose of it.

-If the vehicle's owner owes fees to the impoundment lot operator, they may not get a driver's licence or insurance until their debt has been paid.
+If the vehicle’s owner owes outstanding fees to the impound lot operator, they may be unable to obtain a driver’s licence or vehicle insurance until the debt has been paid.

 Early release of an impounded vehicle